typst/typst/docs/guides/tables.md

 #moore.slice(0, 3)
 ```

-The [`slice`]($array.slice) method the first three elements in the array (with
+The [`slice`]($array.slice) method return the first three items in the array
-the indices 0, 1, and 2) with these arguments.
-We can see that each row is its
+(with the indices 0, 1, and 2) with these arguments.
+We can see that each row is
-own array with one element per cell.
+its own array with one item per cell.

 Now, let's write a loop that will output an array of content that we can use
 with the table function.